Binglin/MappingAce/README.md

 ##### Raw struct

 ```

-// usage 1
-// Struct did not implement the `Mapping` protocol
-// use MappingAny(type: _, fromDic: _)
+// It is recommend to implement protocol `Mapping`, and just implement `Mapping`, no more works

-struct PhoneNumber {
+struct PhoneNumber: Mapping{
 	var tel: String
 	var type: String
 }